-Brooke A. Knight is an artist and educator whose work investigates the landscape and its manifestations in technology; emergent visualities enabled by new devices; and the representation of the quotidian.
+Brooke A. Knight (he/him/his) is an artist, an educator, and a leader in higher education whose artwork investigates the landscape and its manifestations in technology; emergent visualities enabled by new devices; and the representation of the quotidian.
 Always privileging concept over format, Knight has worked with photography, video, installation, and net art.

-Knight’s MFA is from CalArts in 1995 in photography.
-He is currently an Associate Professor in the Department of Visual and Media Arts at Emerson College, where he teaches classes in interactive media; he previously taught at the University of Maine (where he was the Associate Director of New Media), and West Texas A&M.
+Knight’s MFA is from CalArts in 1995 in photography; he previously taught at the University of Maine (where he was the Associate Director of New Media), and West Texas A&M.